assimtech/tempo/README.md

 #### Strategies

-A strategy is a method for deploying or performing common tasks with your software written as a PHP [callable](http://www.php.net/manual/en/language.types.callable.php) with the aid of [Tasks]
+A strategy is a method for deploying or performing common tasks with your software written as a PHP [callable](http://www.php.net/manual/en/language.types.callable.php) with the aid of Tasks.

 Common examples of strategies might be: